 Some other incentives you may also come across include:

 - Free gym membership.
 This does what it says on the tin but, if this is an important part of the package for you, it is worth checking that the chosen gym will meet your needs and is in a convenient location for you.
 Some offices, particularly in the City, will have their own in-house gym.

 - Free breakfast.
 Some companies advertise free breakfast when it is in fact just free fruit.
 Other companies do offer a legitimate version of breakfast.
 If you think you might rely on this, maybe check out informally with some of the employees how substantial it is!

 - Subsidised café/canteen.
-If they don’t offer you free food, an employer may well subsidise the purchase of lunch, snacks and coffee by subsidising their in-house restaurant.
+If it doesn’t offer you free food, an employer may well subsidise the purchase of lunch, snacks and coffee by subsidising its in-house restaurant.

 - Retail discounts/vouchers.
 A number of employers have corporate agreements with certain brands or retailers to offer you money off purchases.
 These could include entertainment venues, such as specific cinema chains or theme parks, too.
 A definite advantage if you’re a shopaholic!

 - Travelcards or season ticket loan.
 Some employers may either subsidise or help you manage your commute on public transport.
 Sometimes they will offer a London Underground Travelcard or a 16-25 railcard or a season ticket; sometimes they will offer an interest-free season ticket loan, which you usually repay in instalments out of your salary each month.
 Obviously, these perks will not help you if you plan to drive to work!

 - Wellbeing initiatives.
 Some large companies have on-site counsellors and masseuses for their employees or offer employees a ‘wellness budget’ that they can spend on an activity that enhances their wellbeing.
 While a 3.00 pm shoulder rub might sound nice, this might well reflect a stressful environment or long working hours.